pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## zero conditional
 if + present simple, present simple
 * If you heat water to 100C it boils.
+* If your battery is dead, you won't be able to use your phone.
+*

 ## first conditional
 if + past simple, simple future
 * If it's sunny, we'll go to the beach.
+* If it's cold, you should wear a coat.
+* If you invest a little bit every day, you will probably get rich.

 ## second conditional
 if + past simple, present conditional
 * If I  won a million dollars, I would buy a big house.
+* If I found her contact details, I'd send her an invitation.
+* If it was lucrative, I would invest more.
+* If I had money, I would travel around the world.

 ## third conditional
 if + past perfect, perfect conditional
 *  If the weather had been good, we would have gone water-skiing.
+*  If I had got a promotion, I would have thrown a party.
+*  If I had studied harder, I would have passed the test.

 ## mixed 1
 if + past perfect, present conditional
 * If I had listened to your advice, I wouldn't be in this mess.
+* If he had checked the map, he wouldn't have gotten lost.
+* If I had gone to the hospital earlier, I would have seen my friend one last time before she died.

 ## mixed 2
 if + past simple, perfect conditional
 * If I were a good cook, I would have invited them to dinner.
+* If I were the king of the world, I would have made you my queen!

 # adjectives